-Time Commitment Requirements Number of face-to-face meetings 4-5 Length of meetings 4-3.5 days Typical meeting days Thursday through noon Sunday Typical meeting calendar Third week of January, April, July, and October Meeting locations This meeting is usually less than 50 miles from an airport.
+Time Commitment Requirements Number of face-to-face meetings Expectation is to attend 3 of 4 meetings in person and a 5th meeting is optional Length of meetings 3.5 days Typical meeting days Thursday through noon Sunday Typical meeting calendar Third week of January, April, July, October, and December (optional) Meeting locations This meeting is usually less than 50 miles from an airport.
 2 meetings per year take place in Chicago.
 Hours/year of committee work required outside of meetings Members 60+, Vice Chair 80+, Chair 100+ Additional travel or time commitments Chair - attendance at the Council on Scientific Affairs Leadership meetings Attendance at CAP annual meeting is encouraged

-- · Act as "advisors" to The CAP regarding issues and practice of cytopathology - Monitor new and emerging issues/practices/technologies in cytopathology practice that may impact CAP members.

-- Serve as interface with appropriate professional organizations (e.g., current, and former committee members are officers and hold leadership positions in the American Society of Cytopathology, Cytopathology Education and Technology Consortium (CETC). - Contribute to continuing education of members and support the CAP programs: - o Contribute slides (including clinical history and biopsy results) for the PAP programs. - o Contribute slides (including clinical history, references, and images) for the NGC programs. - Prepare new cases and discussions and review responses for the cytopathology (NGC, FNA, and TICP) online programs. - Contribute to CAP publications (Cytopathology in Focus feature in CAP TODAY and ARCHIVES OF PATHOLOGY AND LABORATORY MEDICINE manuscripts). - o Participate in educational programs at annual CAP meetings. - Review and make recommendations regarding CAP cytopathology checklists and provide other expertise as needed.
+- Act as subject matter experts to the College of American Pathologist regarding issues and practice of cytopathology - Monitor new and emerging issues/practices/technologies in cytopathology practice that may impact CAP members - Collaborate with appropriate professional organizations (eg, organizations which current and/or former committee members are officers and hold leadership positions, the Cytopathology Education and Technology Consortium (CETC), and/or the American Society of Cytopathology) - Contribute to continuing education of members and support the CAP programs: - Contribute slides (including clinical history and biopsy results) for the PAP programs - o Contribute slides (including clinical history, references, and images) for the NGC programs - Prepare new cases and discussions for the cytopathology online programs (NGC, FNA, and TICP) - o Review evaluations and responses to the glass slide and online programs - Contribute to CAP publications (Cytopathology In Focus feature in CAP TODAY and ARCHIVES OF PATHOLOGY AND LABORATORY MEDICINE manuscripts) - Participate in educational programs at annual CAP meetings - Review and make recommendations regarding CAP cytopathology checklists and provide other expertise as needed

-- Expertise in case/slide dentations (including clinical history and biopsy results) for the CAP's cytology programs is required for 2024. - Attendance at in-person meetings is required. - Board certification in cytopathology preferred but not required. - Interest in promoting excellence in cytopathology practice. - Ability to communicate with non-subspecialists about cytopathology.
+- Expertise in case/slide dentations (including clinical history and biopsy results) for the CAP's cytology programs is required. - Attendance at in-person meetings is required. - Board certification in cytopathology preferred but not required. - Interest in promoting excellence in cytopathology practice. - Ability to communicate with non-subspecialists about cytopathology.
+Representation from various types of pathology practices (academic, community, government, etc.)